Marathon Monday Is Coming Up—Here’s What Spectators Should Know

 Crossing the marathon route isn’t always easy or possible at all, so plan to stay on one side of it wherever you end up.
 While there are areas where you can cross, they are only open at certain times and once the pack thickens, they close for over an hour at a time.

-For watching the race, we recommend bringing lawn chairs to kick back and relax in while the runners approach.
-Plus, signs of encouragement are always appreciated to cheer on the runners!
+For watching the race, we recommend bringing lawn chairs to kick back and relax in while the athletes approach.
+Plus, signs of encouragement are always appreciated to cheer people on!

 As for what not to bring: BAA officials have warned that spectators entering official event venues may be asked to pass through security checkpoints and have their bags inspected by law enforcement officers or contracted private security personnel.
 Spectators are discouraged from bringing backpacks, suitcases, coolers, and bulky handbags, as well as glass containers.